dat-rohit/youtube-video-summarizer/README.md

 # Youtube-video-summarizer

 This app was built with the purpose of getting a short text summary of any given youtube video (in English language only at the moment).
+It relies on OpenAI's API that provides access to GPT-3, mainly used for natural language tasks.

 ## Installation